Dark sector searches with high-intensity positron beams in the CERN North Area: Introduction

 \section{Introduction}

-Accelerating primary high-energy positrons to the range of hundreds of GeV is a challenging and costly endeavor.
-In 2018, an Expression Of Interest (SPSC-EOI-018) was submitted to the CERN SPSC Scientific Committee for the development of a primary electron beam facility at the SPS accelerator.
-The project proposed generating an extracted high-intensity 16 GeV electron beam, after accelerating electrons into the SPS~\cite{Akesson:2640784}.
-In contrast, secondary electron or positrons beams, produced as by-products of proton collisions, can benefit from the existing high-energy proton machines at CERN and Fermilab.
-At the CERN’s North Area (NA), extracted beam lines routinely produce electrons with energies $\approx$100 GeV from the 450 GeV protons of the SPS for the NA64 experiment~\cite{NA64:2023wbi}.
+Accelerating primary positrons to the energy range of hundreds of GeV is a challenging and costly endeavor.
+In 2018, an Expression Of Interest (SPSC-EOI-018) was submitted to the CERN SPSC Scientific Committee for the development of an electron beam facility at the Super Proton Synchrotron (SPS) accelerator.
+The project proposed generating an extracted high-intensity 16 GeV electron beam, after accelerating electrons in the SPS~\cite{Akesson:2640784}.
+In contrast, secondary electron or positron beams, produced as by-products of proton collisions, can benefit from the existing high-energy proton machines at CERN.
+At CERN’s North Area (NA), extracted beam lines routinely produce electrons with energies $\approx$100 GeV from the 400 GeV protons of the SPS for the NA64 experiment~\cite{NA64:2023wbi}.
 However, the intensity and purity of the secondary positron beams have so far been the main limiting factors for positron-on-target experiments~\cite{Andreev:2023xmj}.

-Positron-on-target collisions have proven to be an effective strategy for producing dark sector particles, thanks to the increased number of available production mechanisms, in particular the resonant annihilation of positron-electron into a dark sector boson~\cite{Nardi:2018cxi}.
+Positron-on-target collisions have proven to be an effective strategy for dark sector particles searches, thanks to the increased number of available production mechanisms, in particular the resonant annihilation of positron-electron into a dark sector boson~\cite{Nardi:2018cxi}.
 More recently, it has been highlighted that the motion of electrons within high-$Z$ target materials allows experiments to significantly surpass the center-of-mass (c.m.) energy limit $\sqrt{2 m_e E_{\text{Beam}}}$~\cite{Arias-Aragon:2024qji,Arias-Aragon:2024gpm} of annihilation-driven processes, which is typically imposed by the electron-at-rest condition in fixed-target experiments.
 In addition, the ability of associated production to enhance dark sector particle production rates in intermediate mass ranges makes positrons the preferred beam over electrons.
 Finally, to explore lepto-philic dark sector models, lepton-based production mechanisms are required, making searches with positron beams complementary to those based on protons.

-In this paper, we will illustrate how high-energy and high-intensity positron beams can be delivered to the NA62 experiment in the CERN's ECN3 cavern, and how NA62 can achieve outstanding sensitivity to dark sector particles across a variety of scenarios.
+In this paper, we will illustrate how high-energy and high-intensity positron beams can be produced in the CERN North Area, and how a new project NA62e+, reusing the NA62 detector, can achieve outstanding sensitivity to dark sector particles across a variety of scenarios.